learningequality/cookiecutter-chef/{{cookiecutter.project_slug}}/README.md

-project is to create a *chef*, or a program that scrapes a content source and puts it into a format that can be imported into Kolibri Studio. {% if cookiecutter.chef_template == 'Sous Chef' -%}This project will read a given source's content and parse and organize that content into a folder + csv structure, which we will then import into Kolibri Studio. (example can be found under `examples` directory. {%- endif %}
+project is to create a *chef*, or a program that scrapes a content source and puts it into a format that can be imported into Kolibri Studio. {% if cookiecutter.chef_template == 'Sous Chef' -%}This project will read a given source's content and parse and organize that content into a folder + csv structure, which will then be imported into Kolibri Studio. (example can be found under `examples` directory. {%- endif %}

 ## Installation